GerbenBeintema/gym-unbalanced-disk/WindowsDcscUSB/README.txt

 7) Click on Advanced options.
 8) Click on Startup Settings.
 (You might need to select "more options")
 9) Click on Restart.
-10) Wait while the PC restarts and then press key 7.
+10) Wait while the PC restarts and gets to the Startup settings page. (don't press anything for this step)
+11) Then press key 7 to select "7) Disable driver signature enforcement".
-11) Login again and locate the WindowsDcscUSB folder with the drivers. (cannot be contained in a zip)
+12) Login again and locate the WindowsDcscUSB folder with the drivers. (cannot be contained in a zip)
-12) Open the Start Menu, type "device manager" and start it.
+13) Open the Start Menu, type "device manager" and start it.
-13) Right-click on the name of the setup (sometimes just called Unknown device) under "Other devices" and select Update driver software....
+14) Right-click on the name of the setup (sometimes just called Unknown device) under "Other devices" and select Update driver software....
-14) Choose to Browse for driver software on your computer and point it to the Win10 sub-directory in the directory from step 11.
+15) Choose to Browse for driver software on your computer and point it to the Win10 sub-directory in the directory from step 11.
-15) Allow the installation of the unsigned driver.
+16) Allow the installation of the unsigned driver.
 If the installation fails because a hash is missing, driver signature enforcment is still/again on.
 Retry the procedure from step 1.
 If the installation fails again, seek help.